 Section 4.10.2 of the text discusses the improvements that can be made to the system by using load and store opcodes like LDL N and STL N.

 Once again, these are almost trivially easy to add to the system.
-Do so, and fine tune the palindrome program still further.
+Do so, and fine tune the character frequency checker program still further.

----- The final PALIN.PVM file must be submitted for assessment.
+---- The final FREQCH.PVM file must be submitted for assessment.